 Skip to main content

-Postgraduate funding is separate to undergraduate funding and any undergraduate funding you previously received is not linked to your access to postgraduate funding.
+Postgraduate loans are separate to undergraduate funding and any undergraduate funding you previously received is not linked to your access to a postgraduate loan.

-The postgraduate funding available to you will depend on where you are ordinarily resident before you start your course.
+The postgraduate loan available to you will depend on where you are ordinarily resident before you start your course and the course you plan to study.
+Previous study on a postgraduate course could impact the postgraduate loan available to you.

 Please note, if you are a current undergraduate student in Wales and intend to progress immediately to a postgraduate course after graduation, you will need to apply to the funding body based on where you were living before you started your undergraduate course.